 Top Tips & Tricks for Passing the IELTS Exam the First Time

-The format and requirements of the IELTS test differ from those of conventional school exams and the majority of IELTS test takers perceive this exam as challenging to take.
+The format and requirements of the IELTS test differ from those of conventional school exams, and the majority of IELTS test takers perceive this exam as challenging.

-But now, get rid of your IELTS exam jitters as these exam tips got you covered!
+But now, get rid of your IELTS exam jitters, as these exam tips have got you covered!
 We've put together a compilation of exam tips and strategies to help you feel more confident and pass your IELTS test the first time.

 Improve your weaknesses so that they do not affect your overall score.
 For example, if you're a slow reader in English, you should focus on the reading test rather than the writing, listening, or speaking tests.